 Willem Barentsz was a 16th Century Dutch navigator and explorer, particularly famous in The Netherlands for his search for a Northeast Passage around the top of Siberia to China.
 He survived an epic winter stranded on Nova Zembla, an island at the north eastern tip of Russia, but died on the journey south the following summer.
-This was the story that inspired the new owner of Lars, a 36.4-metre polar-exploration superyacht, whose rebuild from tugboat into a very serious expedition yacht we featured.
+This was the story that inspired the owner of Lars, a 36.4 metre polar-exploration superyacht, whose rebuild saw it go from tugboat to very serious explorer yacht.
 He wanted to visit Nova Zembla, and Lars would be the boat to take him there.

 When Baloo was sold in 2008, the owner decided Nova Zembla was their next goal.
-He planned a six-month cruise to the Arctic in 2012, and although it was a struggle to find the right boat as reported last issue _ Lars_ was purchased and finished just in time.
+He planned a six-month cruise to the Arctic in 2012, and although it was a struggle to find the right boat , Lars was purchased and finished just in time.
 Fittingly, she was launched into a Dutch snowstorm on the coldest day of the year.
 Just as fittingly, Lars is named after a polar bear cub who featured in books written by the Dutch author Hans de Beer.

 They left in April 2012 and spent three months cruising up the Norwegian fjords.
 It's an undeniably beautiful part of the world, but what's special about this trip was the next two months Lars spent on a clockwise circumnavigation of Spitsbergen, a part of Norway, with a Norwegian governor.
 "The Governor is responsible for the rules, and he is very strict," explains the owner.
 "If you play according to the rules, they (the Norwegian authorities) are very, very helpful.
 If you cheat with the rules, they are very strict, which is wise."